 - True one-time expenditures

-- VPUE account expenditures (this is a structural issue since these expenditures must be made in the VPUE org series of accounts and expenditures cannot be made in the H&S org series of accounts)
+- VPUE account expenditures (this is a structural issue since these expenditures are usually charged directly to a VPUE org series of accounts

 Following is a non-exhaustive list of examples: